 It’s not just the aesthetics that should be considered while deciding the color and ambiance of a restaurant interior.
 Studies have shown that restaurant interior colors can impact the psychology of customers making them subconsciously react in many ways ranging from affecting the food choices of customers to the amount of money they spend.
 Different colors stimulate different emotions and can profoundly impact feelings of hunger, thirst and even space in customers.
 Using warmer tones at the entrance of a restaurant makes the customers feel that the temperature is a couple of degrees higher than usual.
 Cooler shades send a psychological impulse that makes people think that the temperature is more relaxed.

-Thus, some specific colors are suggested for the different type of restaurant formats.
+Thus, some specific colors are suggested for the different types of restaurant formats.
 Similarly, restaurant interior design also impacts customers’ comfort and experience.
 Read more about restaurant interior design here.

 1. Light Colours: White, Beige, and Light Grey

 At the same time, you must never go overboard with these restaurant interior colors and use them in contrast with other colors as they can act as diet suppressants.
 So while beige is relaxing and royal and would be perfect for use in a 5 star, you must always use it with a bit of white or green or even hints of red that breaks the effect of beige.
 You could use potted plants or minimal red seating to create this effect with white floors.
 The point is that your color combinations should not aim at one specific emotion but generate a range of them for your maximum benefit.

 2. Relaxing Colours: Green And Brown